planety/prologue/README.md

 latest Nim devel version, and enable `--threads:on`.
 In this situation, you can use `usestd` to use `asynchttpserver`.

+3. Notes that multi-threads may be slower than single-thread!

-3. If you want to benchmark `prologue` or release you programs, make sure set `settings.debug` = false.
+4. If you want to benchmark `prologue` or release you programs, make sure set `settings.debug` = false.

 ```nim